bush

 How long are the courses?

 Distances tend to increase the harder you go up the navigational scale and will vary depending on the terrain.
-Typical distances for bush orienteering events are:
+Typical distances* for Newcastle bush orienteering events are:

 • Very Easy 1.5-2.5 km